SEO Headings

 • Improving and enhancing your site’s semantic markup

-• Clearly labelling your title and subsections
+• Clearly labeling your title and subsections

 • Optimizing your content for rich snippets